-- 3.1.
-The Committee's terms of reference approved by Council require the submission of an annual report on its activities, conduct, business and effectiveness.
-Moreover, the CIPFA guidance on Audit Committees states that the audit committee should be held to account on a regular basis by Council, and that the preparation of an annual report can be helpful in this regard. ( CIPFA - the Chartered Institute of Public Finance and Accountancy). - 3.2.
-Following the Committee's approval, this report will proceed to Council. - 3.3.
-The Audit and Risk Committee considered a wide range of business in fulfilment of its central role as part of the Council's system of corporate governance, risk management, fraud and internal control.
+- 4.1 The Committee's terms of reference approved by Council require the submission of an annual report on its activities, conduct, business and effectiveness.
+The CIPFA\ guidance on Audit Committees states that the audit committee should be held to account on a regular basis by Council, and that the preparation of an annual report can be helpful in this regard. - (\ CIPFA the Chartered Institute of Public Finance and Accountancy). - 4.2.
+Following the Committee's approval, this report will proceed to Council. - 4.3.
+The Governance & Audit Committee considered a wide range of business in fulfilment of its central role as part of the Council's system of corporate governance, risk management, fraud and internal control.
 It conducted its business in an appropriate manner through a programme of meetings and fulfilled the expectations placed upon it.
 Its membership was expanded to include an external independent member and it benefited from formal training.